Judge Terminology

 - PCP: Program Construction and Philosophy.
 A defunct L3 quality.

-- PCV: The old name for CPV.
+- PCV: Player Communication Violation, the old name for CPV.

 - PEI: Pre-Event Interview.
 The penultimate step in the L3 process, before the final panel.